BjornL1/heritage-housing/README.md

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them).

+The price is dependent on the properties age
+ - Validate TBC

+The price is dependent on the area
+- Validate TBC

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks
 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 ## ML Business Case
 * In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.

 ## Dashboard Design